EmilSayahi/SketchSpace/README.md

 Save your comics themselves as images in the ```comics``` directory of your installation.
 These are what go into your .markdown files.

+By giving a post a date in the future, you can keep it unpublished until that date arrives, automatically publishing it.
+This way you can schedule future posts.

 ## Known Issues
 - Due to technical limitations, the 'Random comic' button cannot send you to the first comic.